Healthdirect Free Australian health advice you can count on.

 Female reproductive system

-• Fallopian tubes — these are 2 thin tubes that connect the ovaries to the uterus, allowing the egg to be transported.
+• Fallopian tubes — these are 2 thin tubes that connect the ovaries to the uterus, allowing the egg to travel to the uterus.

-• Uterus (womb) — if pregnancy occurs, the fertilised egg will implant in the uterus and grow into a foetus and then a baby here.
+• Uterus (the womb) — the lining of the uterus thickens with blood and other substances every month.
+If pregnancy occurs, the fertilised egg will implant in the uterus and grow into a foetus and then a baby.
+If it does not, this lining flows out of the body.
+This is known as menstruation or your period.

-• Cervix — this is the lower part of the uterus that connects it to the vagina.
+• Cervix — this is the lower part of the uterus, that connects the uterus to the vagina.

 • Vagina — this is a muscular tube connecting the cervix to the outside of the body.